Seasonal Highlights

 Summer

 The Herbaceous Border is a mass of colour in the height of summer.
 The striking Rosa 'Golden Jubilee' can be found in the Queen Mother's Memorial Garden, while the many bulbs of Cardiocrinum giganteum can throw up statuesque flower spikes every five to seven years to ensure there will always be a fine display in early summer.
-Swathes of the Himalayan blue poppies (Meconopsis Slieve Donard) enjoy the cool woodland while Sutherlandia frutescens from southern Africa displays its strikiing red flowers at the Alpine House.
+Swathes of the Himalayan blue poppies (Meconopsis Slieve Donard) enjoy the cool woodland while Sutherlandia frutescens from southern Africa displays its striking red flowers at the Alpine House.

 Autumn